Kode-design/Disorderly-Conduct/README.md

 ## Features

-- **Cinematic flow** – Navigate a moody menu, review the control primer, and drop straight into the robbery scenario without loading screens.
+- **Operational timeline HUD** – A mission tracker, radio comms log, intel feed, and dual Heat/Focus meters keep the score readable.
+Focus drifts with mistakes while the heat meter pumps into the ambient synth mix.
-- **Expanded customization** – Randomize or hand-pick an alias, mix-and-match jacket, pant, accent, glove, and shoe palettes, and choose a mask style and attitude that color in-game banter.
+- **Expanded customization** – Randomize or hand-pick an alias, mix jacket, pant, accent, glove, and shoe palettes, and choose a mask style and attitude that remix dialogue beats and comms flavor.
-- **Living HUD** – Track objectives, dialogue, a dynamic heat meter, and an intel feed that chronicles every slip-up and tactical note in real time.
+- **Ambient audio engine** – Toggle a procedural synth bed that swells with rising heat and fractures when focus crumbles.
+Short stingers punctuate successes, failures, and dispatch chatter.
-- **Interactive minigames** – Crack the convenience store mag-lock with a key-sequence challenge, then manage a tension meter by holding the clerk at bay before scooping cash with precision.
+- **Interactive minigames** – Crack the convenience-store mag-lock with a precision keyboard sequence, then reroute the CCTV junction via an arrow-key circuit trace before you breach the clerk.
-- **Reactive tutorial** – Parallax skylines, environmental obstacles, and branching dialogue react to your inputs as you sprint, collide with barricades, or let the clerk inch toward the panic alarm.
+- **Reactive tutorial** – Dynamic obstacles, accomplice callouts, timeline pulses, and intel alerts respond to delays, collisions, or hesitations, ratcheting pressure as the clerk reaches for the panic alarm.
-- **Inevitable finale** – Police units swarm the alley, your randomly named accomplice flees, and the capture overlay summarizes the fallout of the botched score.
+- **Inevitable finale** – Police box you in, the accomplice disappears down a side street, and the capture overlay chronicles how the run imploded.

 ## Getting Started